aws-deepracer-community/deepracer-simapp/README.md

 ## Development build

 To get a folder compatible with DRfCs `DR_ROBOMAKER_MOUNT_SIMAPP_DIR` use the `bundle-dev-build.sh` script.
-It will create a `bundle/install` directory that can be mounted.
-Use it with `-c` to create the initial build container, then execute it without to re-run the build (after you have changed a file, before you start Robomaker again).
+Through using a build container it will create a `bundle/install` directory that can be mounted in Robomaker.
+Use it with `-c` to create the initial build image (a Docker image with ROS and all required pre-requisite packages installed), as well as to execute the build.
+To speed up subsequent builds then execute it without `-c` to avoid rebuilding the image if only minor changes have been made to the code.

 ### Tensorflow build